-Arkaba Homestead lies on a 60,000-acre private conservancy amidst the Flinders Ranges, an ancient landscape moulded by millions of years of geological activity and home to some of Australia's most spectacular outback scenery and wildlife.
+Arkaba Homestead sits on a 60,000-acre private conservancy amidst the Flinders Ranges; an ancient landscape moulded by millions of years of geological activity and home to some of Australia's most spectacular outback scenery and wildlife.

-With just five rooms the homestead, which dates from the 1850s, offers guests a real taste of classic Australian country hospitality.
-The décor of the property pays homage to its history, with bedheads made out of fence posts and bedside tables covered by wool sacks.
-Each bedroom is air conditioned, has its own ensuite bathroom and opens out onto a shaded verandah with views of the surrounding ranges.
-Four bedrooms are located in the homestead, while the Coachman's Cottage in the corner of the garden provides a fifth guestroom.
+With just five rooms the homestead which dates from the 1850's offers guests a real taste of classic Australian hospitality.
+The decor of the homestead pays homage to its history, with bedheads made from fence posts and bedside tables covered by wool sacks.
+Each bedroom opens onto a shaded verandah with views of the surrounding ranges.

 Why we like it

-Arkaba is the perfect place to completely escape and cut yourself off from the modern world.
-Combine this with the chance to experience off the beaten track Australia surrounded by beautiful outback scenery and abundant wildlife.
+Arkaba is the perfect place to completely escape and cut yourself off from the modern world, surrounded by beautiful outback scenery and abundant wildlife.
 Enjoy a cold beer around the campfire as you watch for shooting stars.

 With no telephones, televisions, minibars or the typical features of a hotel room to distract, the focus is on the experience.
 That said, Arkaba provides all the comforts one could wish for.